 Turn off the internet at night or at the very least, remove all internet devices especially phones from your child’s bedroom.
 Lack of restorative sleep is increasing stress, depression and anxiety in many children today.
 They may protest at first, but many children have told us they would like their parents to impose curfews on them and give them clear boundaries.
 You are not doing your child any favours leaving them literally to their own devices.

 The book is available in paperback, on Kindle or as an audiobook.
-It is in its second edition with the latest science as at August last year.
+It is in its second edition updated in October 2018 to take account of the World Health Organisation’s recognition of a new diagnostic category of “Compulsive Sexual Behaviour Disorder”.
 It has been translated into Dutch, Arabic and Hungarian so far with others in the pipeline.
 The book is an expansion of Gary’s TEDx Glasgow talk from 2012.
 (See above).

 We recommend these resources for parents too